Kristina01111000/Drws_site/README.md

 For next week:

 we will redirect the QR code page to whatever we want to send it to

-ben sent the video link, can't download it

 look at pixlr for editing the header potentials